MoarCatz/chat-client/help/help_en.rst

 On the launch of the app, you can create a new account by pressing the [font=fonts/NotoSans_RI.ttf]Register[/font] button.
 For that, you'll need to fill out a form containing the following fields:

 * [color=#000050]Login[/color]

+  The login can only consist of letters, numbers, underscores and spaces.
+It has to be from 2 to 15 characters in length and must not begin with spaces.

 * [color=#000050]Password (twice)[/color]

 [color=#295B90][font=fonts/NotoSans_RI.ttf]When you'll finish, you will be automatically logged in with your new account.[/font][/color]